Scott E. Fahlman

 I am also working on some ideas for new learning architectures for deep-learning networks, inspired in part by the Cascade Correlation architecture that I developed in 1990 with Chris Lebiere.

-I am a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI) and a Top Writer on the Quora website.
+I am a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI).

 I was one of the core developers of the Common Lisp language, and my research group developed the CMU Common Lisp implementation which formed the basis for many commercial Common Lisp systems, and now is maintained as open-source software, along with a split-off version, Steel Bank Common Lisp.